ubclaunchpad/LP-website/handbook/README.md

 * [**Objectives**](./strategy/objectives.md): Launch Pad's yearly objectives, goals, and our learnings.
 * [**Sponsors and Partners**](./strategy/sponsors-and-partners.md): How we work with sponsors and partners!

+## 🎨 Design

+These pages document Launch Pad design standards.
+For more about how the design team works, refer to the [Design team](/handbook/onboarding/strategy.md) onboarding.

+* [Branding](./design/branding.md): How to represent Launch Pad!

 ## 🗳️ Recruitment <Badge type="tip" text="new"/>

 Launch Pad recruitment documentation and material lives in these pages!